2E0PGS/blog/_posts/2020-05-22-sftp-ssh-jail.md

+---
+layout: post
+title: SFTP/SSH jail
+date: 2020-05-22 23:45:19
+author: Peter Stevenson
+summary: Jail environment for SFTP only file transfer
+categories: sysadmin
+thumbnail:
+tags:
+ - SFTP
+ - SSH
+ - Linux
+ - OpenSSH
+---

+# SFTP/SSH jail

-# The following sets up a jail environment for SFTP only file transfer for a specific user.
+The following sets up a jail environment for SFTP only file transfer for a specific user.

+Based on `openssh-server` and a Ubuntu based OS.

 ## Create a new user home folder